isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bed-bugs-live-in-your-skin.markdown

 But bed bug bites will be painless as they'll inject some blood thinner or anticoagulant plus an anesthetic that'll produce some numbing effect for about 5-10 minutes.
 [Bed bugs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/)
 will mainly be active at night since they're attracted to the constant carbon dioxide flow we emit while sleeping.
 The bite turns into a big itchy and raised welt - they're infected if scratched.
 Every human being will react differently to the bed bug bites.
-It's an everyday reality that  30 percent of [humans won't show any reaction to the bites](https://pestpolicy.com/do-fleas-bite-humans/)
+It's an everyday reality thatÂ  30 percent of [humans won't show any reaction to the bites](https://pestpolicy.com/do-fleas-bite-humans/)
 - they might only see some small puncture wound.
 Bedbugs may take about two weeks to develop, and they'll be lined in a row on your skin -